 The ERP service is provided to the MAC through the PHY service primitives described in Clause 7 (PHY service specification).
 Interoperability is addressed by use of the CS mechanism specified in 9.3.2.1 (CS mechanism) and the protection mechanism in 9.26 (Protection mechanisms).
-This mechanism allows NonERP STAs to know of ERP traffic that they cannot demodulate so that they may defer the medium to that traffic.

 Table 19-1 Make deletions as follows: